-Blueberry buttermilk scones, my accidental best scone recipe.
 Have you ever made a baking mistake that ended in your favor?
 I made these amazing blueberry buttermilk scones yesterday afternoon, and I suppose my brain got ounces and tablespoons mixed up.
 I accidentally doubled, yes doubled, the butter.
-What a gorgeous shade of yellow the batter was though as I dropped the super soft dough on to the powdered sugar-dusted pan!
-The math on the butter didn’t compute until after I had put my perfect-looking scones into the oven.
-I ran to the oven and opened the door expecting to see a puddle of batter on the pan, with little blueberries bobbling around in what was sure to be a mess of a recipe I’d just created.
-What a surprise to see my blueberry buttermilk scones looking absolutely perfect, and oh the smell!
+What a gorgeous shade of yellow the batter was as I dropped the super-soft dough onto the powdered sugar-dusted pan!
+Here’s a recipe for blueberry buttermilk scones, my best recipe!

 Needless to say, with extra butter, these are the best blueberry buttermilk scones I’ve ever had.
-They are tender, filled with juicy sweet fresh blueberries, flaky, buttery soft and so rich, you don’t need another thing with them.
-Perhaps a big cup of coffee.
+They are tender, filled with juicy sweet fresh blueberries, flaky, buttery soft and so rich, and you don’t need another thing with them.
+Well, perhaps a big cup of coffee is needed.
 The sugar dusted on top before baking creates the yummiest sweet and crunchy exterior.
 Love these!
 I would try any berry with this recipe, or even leave fruit out altogether if you are looking for a plain buttermilk scone to serve.

 Blueberry Buttermilk Scones